-Machiavelli, The Prince, 54-72 Walzer, "Political Action: The Dilemma of Dirty Hands" Price, Leadership Ethics, 142-151
+Machiavelli, The Prince, 54-72 Price, Leadership Ethics, 145-151 Nagel, "Moral Luck" Williams, "Moral Luck"

-Thalos, "Dirty Hands: The Phenomenology of Acting As an Authorized Agent" Price, "Feeling and Dirty Hands: The Role of Regret Experienced by Responsible Agents"
+Walzer, "Political Action: The Dilemma of Dirty Hands" Thalos, "Dirty Hands: The Phenomenology of Acting As an Authorized Agent"

 V. What is moral motivation?
 (And what do we do now?)